tu8435/molmoact/README.md

 bash molmoact/SteerSimplerEnv/changes.sh
 ```

-from the root directory of SimplerEnv/
+from the root directory of SimplerEnv/ run this to start steering in an interactive page:

 ```bash
 bash scripts/molmoact_test.sh